 MAIREAD CASE (she her hers) is a teacher, working writer and editor, and former birthday party clown.
 Mairead learns about and works in radical pedagogy, fourth wave intersectional feminism, embodied queer theory, narrative, the US prison industrial complex, and the public.

-Currently Mairead teaches middle school English full-time, regularly at the Kerouac School of Disembodied Poetics, and every Friday at the Denver women's jail.
+Currently Mairead teaches English in Denver Public Schools, the Kerouac School of Disembodied Poetics, and at the Denver women's jail.
 She is also Poetry Editor at Maggot Brain, a magazine edited by Mike McGonigal and published by Third Man Records.
-Mairead has been a Legal Observer for the National Lawyers Guild for over a decade, and volunteers at a queer-focused, survivor-led 24h hotline.
+Mairead has been a Legal Observer for the National Lawyers Guild for over a decade, and keeps equity, diversity, and inclusion at the forefront of all her work.

 Mairead holds degrees from the University of Notre Dame (BA, Great Books and French) the School of the Art Institute of Chicago (MFA-W), and the University of Denver (PhD, English and Creative Writing; AHSS Fellow) as well as anti-racism trainings from the Chicago Freedom School and the Highlander Center.

-Teaching philosophy available upon request.
+Teaching philosophy and full CV available upon request.